 Origins: The service began in 1944 as "a weekly compilation of record requests and personal messages from friends and relatives to the islanders".

-That description of the programme – in BBC press release in 2006 announcing the closure of the service – still held good immediately before the 1982 war.
+That description of the programme – in a BBC press release in 2006 announcing the closure of the service – still held good immediately before the 1982 war.

 Name(s) of the programme: Both London Calling the Falkland Islands and Calling the Falklands were used on the air and in documents referring to the service.
 During the 1982 war, and for some years afterwards, the full name was used at the start of each programme.
 For example, a recording from 1988 starts: "This is London Calling the Falkland Islands on 9.915 megahertz in the 31-metre band."